G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  - Add "please explain" buttons and alert boxes e.g. for the following
-    - choosing coarser entities for the far end relaxes the conditions needed to identify a coincident spot&reach event
-    - stats in band tiles count and data recorder, and list of calls on left of details, just means a home call has spotted anyone and been received by anyone

   - add call-square as an entity option?
 Which level square?
 All?
 Independently select call+square and the square level?
   - add "show distance and bearing" to RHS
   - switch to https://www.brailleinstitute.org/freefont/

 Code tidying:
   - add explanation to highlighter code & update variable names
   - check consistency of let, var, continuation + and \ and <br> plus variable names e.g.
      - IMMUTABLE = const
      - Capital_plurals = Set